-Jim founded InfoWorks in January 1997, and serves as Chairman and CEO.
+Jim co-founded InfoWorks in January 1997, and serves as Chairman and CEO.
 Under Jim’s leadership, InfoWorks has built a reputation for outstanding client service, employee satisfaction, and sustainable profitable growth.
+During InfoWorks’ 20 years in business, Jim has balanced company growth with employee and client satisfaction in a controlled manner that has purposely avoided layoffs and maintained its strong cash position.

-In 2010, InfoWorks formed an ESOP and, in 2012, converted to a 100% ESOP-owned company in order to allow its employees to fully participate in the excellent financial results that InfoWorks has achieved.
-Jim has balanced company growth with client satisfaction in a controlled manner that has avoided any layoffs.
-His philosophy is that high employee morale leads to superior client satisfaction and he makes hiring decisions based on the integrity, attitude, and aptitude of prospective employees.
-In 2014, InfoWorks was awarded the Tennessean’s Top Work Place award.
-The company has been named one of the Best Places to Work in Nashville by the Nashville Business Journal for six of the last seven years.
+Jim’s philosophy is that high employee morale leads to superior client satisfaction, and he makes hiring decisions based on the integrity, attitude, and aptitude of prospective employees.
+In 2014, the initial year of the award and each year since, InfoWorks has been awarded the Tennessean’s Top Work Place award.
+Since 2007, InfoWorks has been named one of the Best Places to Work in Nashville by the Nashville Business Journal nine times.

 Jim is very active in the Nashville community and currently serves on several boards: